Auth4-1/core/README.md

 Available Scripts:

+(*) all scripts located at root path `/scripts`
-- `npm run dec` - runs all environment in development mode.
+- `npm run dev` - runs all environment in development mode using - Foreman builder.
-- `npm run lint` - runs linter on all services and ui .
+- `npm run lint` - runs linter on all services and ui with - Eslint.
 - `npm install` - install all environment projects .